jeremyf/take-on-development/chapters/testing.md

 My first Rails project started December 2005.
 I dove in and began writing the production code.
-I was learning Rails for the first time.[^learning_rails_for_the_first_time] It was a volitale period in which Rails and its echo system were rapidly evolving.
+I was learning Rails for the first time.[^learning_rails_for_the_first_time] It was a volitale period in which Rails and its ecosystem were rapidly evolving.

-So much was changing, and I was working at learning it all, that I didn’t feel I could add "writing tests" to the list of things I could do.
+So much was changing, and I was working at learning it all.
+I didn’t feel I could add "writing tests" to the list of things I could do.

 And I learned this was the path of pain.
 I was writing bugs – every developer does this – and the ecosystem was changing from beneath me.
 Everything was in motion.

 My code was sloshing around, collapsing in on itself.
-And my dependencies were being updated, mangling what I had done.[^a_commitment_to_semantic_versioning]
+And my dependencies were changing, mangling what I had done.[^a_commitment_to_semantic_versioning]

 It was a nightmare of fragility.
-Had I been writing tests, the nightmare would have been real, but there would have been at least one more thing verifying that what I did yesterday worked today.
+Had I been writing tests, the nightmare would have been real, but there would have been at least one more thing helping me check up on the work I did the day before.

 Today, I write tests.

 When I am thinking about a solution, I also ask myself "How will I go about verifying the solution?"
 I capture the answer to the form in my "production" code and the latter in my "test" code.
 Both are important.